psaulnie/little-penguin-1/README.md

 To write to, we use in the `write_device()` function : `copy_from_user()`.

+Don't forget to unregister your device when using rmmod by putting the function `misc_deregister()` in the module exit function.

 # Task 06

 No difficulties for this task, just download the most recent [linux-next source code](https://git.kernel.org/pub/scm/linux/kernel/git/next/linux-next.git/).